scalacenter/scala3-migrate/README.md

 - migrate-libs: It will help you update the list of your `libraryDependencies`
 - migrate-scalacOptions: It will help you update your `scalacOptions`
 - migrate-prepare: Fix no more supported syntax in Scala 3
-- migrate: Add the minimum set of types required explicitly to make scala 3 compiling a project without changing its meaning
+- migrate: Add the minimum set of types required explicitly to make Scala 3 compiling a project without changing its meaning

 # Requirements
 - sbt 1.0 or higher